MaxTelford/Xenacoelomorpha2019/README.md

 clade_name1 TAB spp1 spp2 spp3\
 clade_name2 TAB spp3 spp4 spp10

 TAB between name of the clade and first spp.
-Space between each spp. spp can appear in more than one clade spp must be spelled exactly as in tree file.
+Space between each spp.\
+Spp can appear in more than one clade
+Spp must be spelled exactly as in tree file.